Sharing Experience: Computation, Form, and Meaning in the Work of Literature

 CompletedStructure

 How were the very first languages created?
 How do you agree on words for things if you don’t have a language yet?
 The accepted theory is people point at stuff they need and invent a word for it at the same time.
 After many rounds of negotiation, people come to a consensus about how to describe things.
+Registering with a reputable sportsbook often comes with the perk of a sports betting bonus, giving you extra funds to wager on your favorite teams and games.
+Have a look at https://levelupcasino.com/en-CA to discover your new favorite game.
 We tried to simulate this in Minecraft by getting people to build a little house together, but they could only communicate by knocking on the table.
 But what we found was that, if you gave people the ability to point at things, they could do the task perfectly well without inventing a communication system at all.
 This was quite surprising, and suggests that language did not originate as a simple way of requesting things, but maybe as a way of referring to stuff that you can’t easily point to, like the future or emotions.
-More here
+If you love playing Super C, you may consider using these super c cheats to level up your experience.

 A chimp playing a computer game shows us we have flexible brains